jrdavismaine/wdio-v5-upgrade-helper-service/README.md

 Note this plugin works best with WebdriverIO version ^5.7.*.
 Please upgrade to the latest version of [webdriverio](https://github.com/webdriverio/webdriverio) if you have not done so already.

-# Current Status
-The current version WebdriverIO as of 2/5/2021 is v7.0.0-beta.3.
-Deprecating this repo because of this reason.
-This repo was created to help people migrate from WebdriverIO version 4 to 5.
-Hopefully this helped with version 6.
-Please upgrade to version 6.0 / 7.0 to have the best experience with WebdriverIO.

 # Install via npm
 ```
 npm install wdio-v5-upgrade-helper-service